nstielau/fzf-sysadvent/README.md

 ![Preview that moo](https://raw.githubusercontent.com/nstielau/fzf-sysadvent/master/images/imagine.png)

-Step 4) Real world use-case
+## Step 4) Gitting More Pragmatic

-Not that cowsay isn't a real world use-case, but let's git [sic] into something more pragmatic, like... git!
-This gem is from the [ample examples on the fzf wiki](https://github.com/junegunn/fzf/wiki/examples), although paired down a bit for consumability.
+Not that cowsay isn't a real world use-case, but let's get into something more pragmatic, like... git!
+This gem of an example is from the [ample examples on the fzf wiki](https://github.com/junegunn/fzf/wiki/examples) (although paired down a bit for consumability here).
 It shows how to search though git logs and examine a diff.
 ```
 # fshow - git commit browser
 fshow() {
   git log --graph --color=always \
       --format="%C(auto)%h%d %s %C(black)%C(bold)%cr" "$@" |
-  fzf --ansi --bind "ctrl-m:execute:
+  fzf --ansi --bind "enter:execute:
                 (grep -o '[a-f0-9]\{7\}' | head -1 |
                 xargs -I % sh -c 'git show --color=always % | less -R') << 'FZF-EOF'
                 {}